appleboy/gorush/README.md

   worker_num: 0 # default worker number is runtime.NumCPU()
   queue_num: 0 # default queue number is 8192
   max_notification: 100
-  sync: false # set true if you need get error message from fail push notification in API response.
-It only works when the queue engine is local.
+  # set true if you need get error message from fail push notification in API response.
+  # It only works when the queue engine is local.
+  sync: false
-  feedback_hook_url: "" # set a hook url if you need get error message asynchronously from fail push notification in API response.
+  # set webhook url if you need get error message asynchronously from fail push notification in API response.
+  feedback_hook_url: ""
   feedback_timeout: 10 # default is 10 second
+  feedback_header:
   mode: "release"
   ssl: false
   cert_path: "cert.pem"